shanalikhan/code-settings-sync/README.md

 **Select Command "Toggle Auto Download" command to Turn ON / OFF the auto download.**

+## Toggle Summary
+Now the details will be shown in the new text that which of the files are updated / downloaded alongwith affected extensions.
+You can turn it on /off.

 # How To Contribute
 Download source code and install dependencies